Non-harmonic cones are Heisenberg uniqueness pairs for the Fourier transform on $\mathbb R^n$: Some observations for a special class of measures in

-\begin{remark} {\bf (a).} We observe that Theorem \ref{th9} could be worked out for the higher dimensions in a similar way.
-However, to avoid the complexities of notations and calculation, we prove the result for $n=3.$
+\begin{remark} We observe that Theorem \ref{th9} could be extended to higher dimensions in a similar way.
+However, to avoid the complexities of notation and calculation, we prove the result for $n=3.$ \end{remark}